-The bourbon doesn’t overpower the cherries.
 You won’t feel tipsy after eating a serving, though I’m sure you won’t feel like roses if you down the entire dessert.
-You can tell something unique is baked in, but the bourbon certainly doesn’t take over the dessert.
+Like with my bourbon sweet potato pie, you can tell something unique is baked in, but the booze doesn’t overpower anything else.

 Since the bourbon is being used in a recipe and you only need a couple Tablespoons, no need to purchase the really fancy stuff.
 Any middle of the road bourbon is great.
 I used Jim Beam.

 Nothing but basics come together to make the streusel topping so not only does it taste dreamy, it’s both easy and convenient.
-You need brown sugar, oats, butter, cinnamon, and flour.
+You need the same ingredients we use for apple crisp— brown sugar, oats, butter, cinnamon, and flour.
 I added sliced almonds for some added crunch, but you can skip them for a nut-free dessert.
-I went back and forth about adding cinnamon, but quickly came to my senses because oatmeal desserts are nothing without cinnamon and cinnamon makes everything taste like grandma’s baking sooooo cinnamon is a non-negotiable.
+I went back and forth about adding cinnamon, but quickly came to my senses because oatmeal desserts are nothing without cinnamon and cinnamon makes everything taste like grandma’s baking.
+So, cinnamon is a non-negotiable.